bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> get_last_name
     <function get_last_name at 0x...>

-We can pass this value to the ``sorted`` function as a sort function:
+We can pass this value to the ``sorted`` function as a sort function.
+We will pass this in using the sort function parameter name, which is ``key``:

 .. nbplot::